![]() |

 tmo_ev | Timeout event handle |

-EM_OK | success (event taken) |
+EM_OK | Success, event taken. |

-EM_ERR_TOONEAR | failure, tick value is too low.
-Errorhandler not called, event not taken |
+EM_ERR_TOONEAR | Failure, the tick value is too low.
+Error handler not called, event not taken. |

-(other_codes) | failure, event not taken |
+(other_codes) | Failure, event not taken. |

-Definition at line 1330 of file event_machine_timer.c.
+Definition at line 1300 of file event_machine_timer.c.

 uint64_t em_tmo_to_u64 | ( | em_tmo_t | tmo | ) |

-Convert a timeout handle to an unsigned integer
+Convert a timeout handle to an unsigned integer.

-tmo | timeout handle to be converted |
+tmo | Timeout handle to be converted. |

-Definition at line 1973 of file event_machine_timer.c.
+Definition at line 1947 of file event_machine_timer.c.